-5. Allow Data Usage While Data Save Is On
+5. Allow Data Usage While Data Saver Is On

-This applies to those using Android phones with Data Saver mode enabled.
-If you want Messenger to function properly under Data Saver mode, you need to give it unrestricted access.
+This trick applies to those using Android phones with an active Data Save mode.
+If you want Messenger to function properly under Data Saver mode, you must give it unrestricted access.
 Here’s how.

 Step 1: Go to the Messenger app info menu.

-Step 2: Select Mobile data and enable Allow data usage while Data saver is on toggle.
+Step 2: Select Mobile data and Wi-Fi and enable the ‘Unrestricted data usage’ toggle.

 6. Force Stop Messenger

-Long-press on the Messenger icon and open the App info menu.
-Select Force stop at the bottom and restart the app again.
+Long-press on the Messenger icon and open the info menu.
+Select Force stop and try sending messages again.

 7. Reset Network Settings

-If your phone is having network-related issues, then Facebook Messenger won’t send messages.
-You can reset network settings on your phone and try your luck again.
+If your phone has network-related issues, Facebook Messenger won’t send messages.
+You can reset the network settings on your phone and try your luck again.

 Did the person, on the other hand, unfriend you on Facebook?
-You can check your current friendship status from the Facebook app or web.
-If that’s the case, then there are two scenarios here.
+You can check your current friendship status from the Facebook app or the web.
+There are two scenarios here.
 You can still send a message if the other person allows anyone to message them on Messenger.